lotusflowr/windows-debloat-automated/README.md

 You can use [schneegans.de's Unattended Generator](https://schneegans.de/windows/unattend-generator/) to modify or inspect the unattended configuration.

-To apply this to your install media:
-- Place the provided `Autounattend.xml` at the root of a bootable Windows ISO or USB
+To apply this to your install media, simply place the provided [`Autounattend.xml`](./autounattend.xml) at the root of a bootable Windows ISO or USB
-- We recommend using [NTLite](https://www.ntlite.com/) to inject the file and repackage the ISO quickly

-You can find a copy of the example [`Autounattend.xml`](./Autounattend.xml) in this repository.
+You can find a copy of the example [`Autounattend.xml`](./autounattend.xml) in this repository.

-More info in the [Wiki/Autounattend-Integration](./wiki/Autounattend-Integration).
+More info in the [Wiki/Autounattend-Integration](https://github.com/lotusflowr/windows-debloat/wiki/Autounattend-Integration).

 ## 📌 Requirements